General Medical Questions

 In order to qualify for Transition of Care, you must be new to the plan and in an active course of treatment for one of the following situations:

-- Second or third trimester of pregnancy, including post-partum care
+- The second or third trimester of pregnancy, including postpartum care

 - Treatment for certain acute and/or chronic conditions such as chemotherapy or kidney dialysis

 - Active engagement in an acute inpatient or outpatient rehabilitation program for a condition with a new-onset no more than 21 days before the plan’s effective date

 - Hospital confinement on the plan’s effective date

 - Terminal illness, expected to live six months or less

 Examples of conditions that do not qualify for Transition of Care include routine exams, stable chronic conditions such as diabetes or asthma, minor illness such as colds or sore throats, and elective scheduled surgeries.

 Contact member services at 1-888-236-6249 for a copy of the Transition of Care form.

 The amount you pay for covered health services before the plan begins to pay.

 - Individual: The individual deductible applies separately to each covered person in the family.
 When a person’s deductible expenses reach the individual deductible amount, the person’s deductible is met for that calendar year.
 The Plan then starts to pay benefits for that person at the appropriate coinsurance percentage.